 - A Seminar Overview of the Current State of Employment Law, The Westchester/LAX/Marina Del Rey Chamber of Commerce (February 23, 2006)

 Mr. Leviant is admitted to practice before the United States Supreme Court, the United States Court of Appeals for the Eighth Circuit, the United States Court of Appeals for the Ninth Circuit, and state and federal courts in California.

 Other Professional Accomplishments:

 In 2009, Mr. Leviant was selected for inclusion in Southern California Super Lawyers, Rising Stars Edition.
-In 2012, Mr. Leviant was selected for inclusion in Southern California Super Lawyers.
+Mr. Leviant has been selected for inclusion in Southern California Super Lawyers for the year 2012-2016.
 Mr. Leviant served as a member of the Board of Governors of the Consumer Attorneys of California ("CAOC") from 2009 to 2011.

 IMPORTANT: Disclaimer Note

 The views expressed by contributing authors on The Complex Litigator do not necessarily reflect the opinions or positions of Moore & Leviant LLP.
 Moore & Leviant LLP encourages the discussion of developing areas of law and the expression of personal opinions without adopting the positions or views of any one individual.